kuri65536/python-for-android/docs/building_modules.md

 Stuff below this line is more or less obsolete

 But may still be useful...

 Non egg projects
+---
 cd to the folder containing your module, and run:

-bash build.sh
+`bash build.sh`

-There are now several modules built and supported by !Py4a.
+There are now several modules built and supported by Py4A.
 See Modules.

 How to Build your Own Modules
+---
 Currently, the best advice is to look at how pybluez was built, in python-modules/pybluez.

 At this time, we are working on a more comprehensive guide.

 Rough Guide
+---
 If your module is pure python, then using it is as simple as copying the module into your phone.
 The best path for this is: /sdcard/com.googlecode.pythonforandroid/extras/python